IEEE 1547: Risk of system disturbance

 e.g. after a major loss of generation, the situation may get worse when a multitude of distributed energy resources (DER) disconnect simultaneously.
 IEEE 1547-2003 demanded also an obligatory overfrequency disconnection at 60.5 Hz.
 With a rising share of distributed generation there is a possibility of triggering a non-linear oscillator in the multi GW range within the transmission grid.
 In Europe, this problem with similar standards has already been addressed by ENTSO-E. IEEE 1547-2018 now allows operation from 56.5Hz to 62Hz with frequency droop included.

+A separate risk is that the protocol communication has no authentication, so malicious disturbance may go undetected.

 Energy Policy Act of 2005

 "Interconnection services shall be offered based upon the standards developed by the Institute of Electrical and Electronics Engineers: IEEE Standard 1547 for Interconnecting Distributed Resources With Electric Power Systems, as they may be amended from time to time."

 The Energy Policy Act of 2005 established IEEE 1547 as the national standard for the interconnection of distributed generation resources in the United States of America.